- Our tours are always private! Just you and our driver!

 This tour includes:

 Go from Lisbon to Evora, UNESCO World Heritage Site, in an amazing TESLA with a local driver in an 8-hour journey!
-Let yourself be amazed by the Roman Temple and the Chapel of Bones, visit the Cartuxa Winery and drive a Twizy in the historic center!
+Let yourself be amazed by the Roman Temple and the Chapel of Bones, visit the Cartuxa Winery and the historic center!

 Live Electric Tours presents you with the most private tour departing from the city of Lisbon.
 Just book your tour, choose where you want us to pick you up, and relax on a memorable journey on board of an amazing Tesla.